-The safety and security of this facility is dependent on a classification system that identifies inmates who pose a risk to themselves or to others.
-Inmates who pose such a risk must be promptly and appropriately segregated from the general inmate population until such time that they no longer pose a risk.
-Staff must have the ability to promptly segregate these inmates pending further review.
+The safety and security of this facility is dependent on a classification system that identifies incarcerated persons who pose a risk to themselves or to others.
+Incarcerated persons who pose such a risk must be promptly and appropriately separated from the general incarcerated persons

-Individuals who may be classified as special management inmates include but are not limited to inmates who are:
+Individuals who may be classified as special management incarcerated persons include but are not limited to incarcerated persons who are:

-- In protective custody or court-imposed segregation.
+- In protective custody or court-imposed separation.

 - Exhibiting mental health concerns.

 - An escape threat.

 - A serious violence threat.

 - Known to have gang affiliation.

 - A known management problem.

 - A suicide risk.

 - Exhibiting medical issues.

 - Physically impaired.

-505.4 CIRCUMSTANCES REQUIRING IMMEDIATE SEGREGATION
+505.4 CIRCUMSTANCES REQUIRING IMMEDIATE SEPARATION

-Inmates will generally be assigned to segregation through the classification process.
-The Jail Commander or Shift Supervisor has the authority to immediately place any inmate into segregation when it reasonably appears necessary to protect the inmate or others (see the Disciplinary Segregation Policy) (15 CCR 1081(d)).
+Incarcerated persons will generally be assigned to separation through the classification process.
+The Captain or the Shift Supervisor has the authority to immediately place any incarcerated person into separation when it reasonably appears necessary to protect the incarcerated person or others (15 CCR 1081(d)).

-Reasons that an inmate may be placed into immediate segregation include the following:
+Reasons that an incarcerated person may be placed into separation include the following:

-- (a) The inmate requests protection or is under court-ordered protection, or the staff has determined that the inmate requires protection. - (b) There is reason to believe the inmate poses a danger to him/herself or others. - (c) The inmate poses an escape risk. - (d) The inmate requires immediate mental health evaluation and medical housing is not reasonably available. - (e) The inmate is charged with a disciplinary infraction and is awaiting a disciplinary hearing.
-In the judgment of the staff, the inmate may become disruptive or dangerous if left in general population. - (f) The inmate is in the process of being transferred to a higher security classification. - (g) Other circumstances where, in the judgment of the staff, the inmate may pose a threat to him/herself, others or the security of the facility. - (h) Med Seg circumstances surrounding the segregation to determine which of the following actions shall be taken:
+- (a) The incarcerated person requests protection or is under court-ordered protection, or the staff has determined that the incarcerated person requires protection. - (b) There is reason to believe the incarcerated person poses a danger to themself or others. - (c) The incarcerated person poses an escape risk. - (d) The incarcerated person requires immediate mental health evaluation and medical housing is not reasonably available. - (e) The incarcerated person is charged with a disciplinary infraction and is awaiting a disciplinary hearing and in the judgment of the staff, the incarcerated person may become disruptive or dangerous if left in general population. - (f) The incarcerated person is in the process of being transferred to a higher security classification. - (g) Other circumstances where, in the judgment of the staff, the incarcerated person may pose a threat to themself, others, or the security of the facility.